MrFox42/minarch/README.md

 - Survey spell button
 - Solve button for solvable artifacts
 - Crate button
+- Each button can be disabled manually and their order is fully customizable

-The companion can be disabled.
+The companion itself can also be fully disabled.

 ## Upcoming features